EAA, AOPA File Third Class Medical Exemption Request With FAA

-The requested exemption would help to mitigate the increased risk inherent in transitioning to unfamiliar and sometimes distinctly different aircraft, which is the only currently available alternative to the FAA's third class medical.
+The requested exemption would help to mitigate the increased risk inherent in transitioning to unfamiliar and sometimes distinctly different aircraft, which is the only current available alternative to the FAA's third class medical.

 In the seven years since the sport pilot driver's license medical standard was established, the National Transportation Safety Board (NTSB) has not attributed a single accident in that category to medical deficiency.
-Interestingly, the majority of accidents involving aircraft eligible under sport pilot are classified by the NTSB as instructional or transition flights.
+Interestingly, the majority of accidents involving aircraft eligible under sport pilot is classified by the NTSB as instructional or transition flights.
 The jury is in: the sport pilot medical requirement works.
-The AOPA/EAA exemption request builds on the positive safety data gathered in seven years of using driver's license medical certification with sport pilots, and reduces transition-related safety issues by primarily keeping pilots in familiar aircraft.
+The EAA/AOPA exemption request builds on seven years of positive safety data from using driver's license medical certification with sport pilots, and reduces transition-related safety issues by primarily keeping pilots in familiar aircraft.

 The AOPA/EAA-requested exemption would be allowed for use in the particular size of aircraft (single engine, 180 horsepower, fixed gear...) and types of operations (day, VMC, one passenger, not for-hire...) typically classified as recreational flight.